About the UCPH Housing Foundation

-The UCPH Housing Foundation is a non-profit organization which operates solely on the administrative fees by the tenants.
-The service is not subsidized by government or university but there is also not anyone profiting from the extra service offered to international students and staff, all income goes into paying the costs involved in providing the service.
+The UCPH Housing Foundation is a non-profit organization independent of the University of Copenhagen.
+The service is not subsidized by the government or the university.
+All income is used for paying the costs involved in providing the service.

-It is important that you do not underestimate how difficult it can be to find housing on your own in Copenhagen – especially in the fall semester.
-If you receive an invitation to our system and choose not to make use of it at the time you receive it, please be aware that you cannot expect that there will continue to be vacancies later on.
+The rental market in Copenhagen is incredibly competitive.
+Do not underestimate how difficult it can be to find housing on your own in Copenhagen, especially in the fall semester.
+The sheer lack of available rental accommodation means it is often difficult to find any accommodation at all, let alone at a price suitable to you.
+The same goes for using our housing system--if you receive an invitation to our system and choose not to make use of it when you receive it, please be aware that you cannot expect to find many (or even any) vacancies if you change your mind later on.